yellowbyte/zero-footprint-opaque-predicates/README.md

 #### Installation (assumed in project root directory)
 1. source helpers
-2. buildc (will build a Docker that contains everything you needed to run this tool)
+2. buildc (will build a Docker image that contains everything you needed to run this tool)

 #### To Run (assumed in project root directory)
 * startc (assumed you ran `source helpers`.
 This command will drop you inside the Docker container)